 Nursing services are direct services prescribed by a physician that are needed by the Participant to integrate more fully into the community and to ensure the health, welfare and safety of the Participant.
 Nursing services are within the scope of the State's Nurse Practice Act and are provided by a registered professional nurse, or licensed practical nurse under the supervision of a registered nurse, licensed to practice in the State.
-The path Choices Agreement Effective January 1, 2017 physician's order must be obtained every sixty (60) days for continuation of service.
+The physician's order must be obtained every sixty (60) days for continuation of service.
 Nursing services are individual, and can be continuous, intermittent, or short-term based on individual's assessed need.